-This discussion and analysis is designed to provide an overview of the combined financial position and activities of University Technology Development Corporation (UTDC) and subsidiaries for the years ended June 30, 2019 and 2018.
+This discussion and analysis is designed to provide an overview of the combined financial position and activities of the University Technology Development Corporation (UTDC) and subsidiaries for the years ended June 30, 2020 and 2019.
 This analysis has been prepared by management of the UTDC and is intended to be read in conjunction with the combined financial statements and the related notes that follow.